HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

 **Time to configure**: Approximately 15 minutes

+Before proceeding with the steps below, please be aware of the following limitations in SWB:
+- The *Admin* permissions for a registered data study should always have at least one SWB user (of type Information Governance Lead) listed
+- Do not add the same SWB user under both *Admin* and *Read Only* permissions for a registered data study as it leads to permission errors when viewing the study
+- Once an external S3 bucket is registered as data study, it cannot be updated nor deleted.
+You can't register the same location again without manually deleting the DynamoDB table entries for SWB for the existing study and creating a new registration

+Follow the instructions below to provide SWB users of type Information Governance Lead with access to view the egress requests made by researchers in SWB.

 In SWB:
 - [ ] Log in to SWB using an admin account
 - [ ] Select menu option *Data Sources* and use button *Register Studies*, press *Next*